top of page

 CROCS, SANDALS or anything even close ARE NOT ALLOWED.
 Part of taking training seriously is preparing properly.
 Wearing these will result in Coach Shawn deeming them unsafe or inappropriate and not allowing you to participate.
 If this is you, please note--NO refunds for your not being prepared for our lesson (same goes if you fail to bring equipment for hitting/pitching).
 This is not negotiable.
 Basically, you must bring & wear baseball appropriate gear for practicing baseball.
 We train indoors for the most part, so please prepare accordingly.
 IF you have questions, contact Coach Shawn at least 48 hours prior to your start time.

-The online waiver you agree to when you are registering on the Upperhand website/app covers it more extensively, but baseball and training for baseball is a very dangerous.
+The online waiver you agree to when you are registering on the Swift website/app covers it more extensively, but baseball/softball training is very dangerous.
 Injury is always a reality when training.
-Do not sign up for lessons without fully reading the online waiver & understanding the inherent dangers of participation.
+Do not sign up for lessons without fully reading the online waiver (found in Swift) & understanding the inherent dangers of participation.
+The waiver is part of your account creation process.

-Water, Gatorade, Powerade, Vitamin Water, Poppi, Coconut Water, Coke, Diet Coke, Coke Zero and similar are available from $1 - $3 usually.
-Cliff Protein bars and Kind Bars are usually available as well.
+Water, Gatorade, Powerade, Vitamin Water, Poppi, and similar are available from $1 - $3 usually.
+Honey Stinger, Cliff Protein bars and Kind Bars (or similar) are usually available as well.
 Cash or Venmo for payment.